Rheidol Hydropower Plant

 Location

-Rheidol Power Station is situated in the beautiful Cwm Rheidol valley 8 miles from Aberystwyth in Mid-Wales.
-Since 1962 the plant has generated renewable energy using rainwater that falls on the surrounding mountains and is the largest of its kind in England and Wales.
+Rheidol Hydropower Scheme is situated in the beautiful Cwm Rheidol valley, eight miles from Aberystwyth, in Mid-Wales.
+Since the early 1960s, it has generated renewable energy using rainwater that falls on the surrounding mountains and is the largest hydropower scheme of its kind in England and Wales.

 About the plant

-The hydropower plant is made up of an interconnecting group of reservoirs, dams, pipelines, aqueducts and power stations, and covers a total area of 162 square kilometres.
-The annual energy production is about 93 GWh – enough to power over 25,000 homes with clean, green electricity.
-From Rheidol, Statkraft operate and maintain not only the hydro-electric scheme but also the onshore windfarms at Baillie, Berry Burn, Alltwalis and Andershaw.
+The hydropower scheme is made up of an interconnecting group of reservoirs, dams, pipelines, aqueducts and power stations, and covers a total area of 162 square kilometres.
+The annual energy production is about 93 GWh, enough to power around 35,000 homes with clean, green electricity.

-From Rheidol, the Statkraft control room operates and maintains not only the hydro-electric scheme but also a number of onshore wind farms and Greener Grid Parks.
+From Rheidol, the Statkraft UK and Ireland Control Room operates and maintains the hydro-electric scheme, as well as a number of onshore wind farms, solar farms, and Greener Grid Parks.

 How does it work?